brickman1444/superspygame/Rules.md

 After their turn, the player places the played Function and Item cards next to the Scene card.

-### The End
+### The Conclusion

-After each player has had one turn, any player can choose to end the game on their turn.
-They do not get a new Item card and they don't play a new Function card.
-Their Scene prompt is "The superspy defeats the villain".
-They must use at least three of the gadgets that have already been played to fulfill their scene.
+After each player has had one turn, any player can choose to start the Conclusion on their turn.
+The Conclusion is one Scene that each player participates in.
+The Scene prompt is "The Superspy defeats the Villain".
+Starting with the player who began the Conclusion, each player takes a turn narrating a small bit into the scene.
+They choose one of the gadgets previously created by the player on their right to incorporate into the scene.

+After each player has participated in the Conclusion, the player who began the conclusion can optionally narrate an epilogue scene to finish up any remaining story threads.